MathiasReker/php-script-cache/SECURITY.md

 # Security Policy

-Thanks for helping support php-chmod and web security!
+Thanks for helping support php-script-cache and web security!
-I (@MathiasReker) am often a bit behind in email/maintenance, but care a lot about keeping php-chmod safe and really appreciate anyone reaching out!
+I (@MathiasReker) care a lot about keeping php-script-cache safe and really appreciate anyone reaching out!

 ## Reporting a Vulnerability